 - What do we tell anxious customers?

 Flash prioritized timely communication with its global install base, building a strong, consultative dialogue that addressed our high-tech clients’ needs.
 As a result, we collaborated with our clients to strategically distribute spares from alternate locations to end-users to mitigate transportation and customs delays.
-At the start of the crisis, customers received daily updates of all impacted locations throughout our global network of Global Service Centers, distribution centers, and 700-plus forward stocking locations.
+At the start of the crisis, customers received daily updates of all impacted locations throughout our global network of Global Service Centers, distribution centers, and 630+ forward stocking locations.

 For Palo Alto Networks, the near-real-time updates from Flash about customs issues and shelter-in-place orders meant that account teams could access reliable inventory level and order tracking data, which they then used to proactively alert end-users about delays.
 The planning analytics provided by Baxter gave Palo Alto Networks the data they needed for informed decision-making.
-Clear visibility into their global supply chain system in near real-time empowered them to make proactive strategic changes to uphold their commitment of meeting customer requirements.
+Clear visibility into their global supply chain system in near real-time empowered them to make proactive strategic changes to uphold their commitment to meeting customer requirements.

 Immediate access to reliable data and cross-communication among all stakeholders meant that everyone was working off the same set of facts and aligned expectations.
 They could communicate reliable information to customers and adjust operations to meet new requirements.